Noble County Theft Crime Lawyers

 Aggressive Defense Against Theft Charges in Athens, Belmont, Coshocton, Guernsey, Jefferson, Monroe, Morgan, Muskingum, and Washington Counties

-Theft crimes are a large and nuanced category of offense, covering everything from misdemeanor shoplifting charges to felony armed robbery.
+Theft crimes are a large and nuanced offense, covering everything from misdemeanor shoplifting charges to felony armed robbery.
 Depending on the seriousness of the crime and the circumstances, including whether violence was involved or if the accused has a prior criminal history, you could still be looking at harsh prison sentences, fines, and restitution for a conviction.
-You will also gain a permanent criminal record that can make it difficult to find employment, housing, or to qualify for a professional license in careers like nursing, real estate, government jobs, and more.
+You will also gain a permanent criminal record that can make it challenging to find employment and housing or to qualify for a professional license in careers like nursing, real estate, government jobs, and more.

-The decisions you make following an arrest for theft can play a huge role in what happens to you as you proceed through the criminal justice system, which is why you need an experienced theft crime defense attorney in Noble County to protect your rights and future.
-Cross Law Office will take the time to ensure your case is fully investigated to look for weaknesses in the prosecution’s charge against you and to fight hard to put you in the best possible legal position.
+The decisions you make following an arrest for theft can play a huge role in what happens to you as you proceed through the criminal justice system.
+You need an experienced theft crime defense attorney in Coshocton and Noble County to protect your rights and future.
+Cross Law Office will take the time to ensure your case is thoroughly investigated to look for weaknesses in the prosecution’s charge against you and to fight hard to put you in the best possible legal position.

 Theft Crimes in Ohio

-Section 2913.02 of the Ohio Revised Code defines theft as the unlawful taking of another’s property or services without consent and in order to deprive the owner of said property.
+Section 2913.02 of the Ohio Revised Code defines theft as the unlawful taking of another’s property or services without consent and to deprive the owner of said property.
 This can occur through threat, deception, or intimidation on behalf of the accused.
-Potential punishments for a theft conviction are categorized according to the value of goods, services, or property stolen and “property” can refer to anything owned by a person or group, from personal belongings to store merchandise; real property; computer data, such as one’s identifying information; and more.

 Theft crimes can include, but are not limited to: